ShyrTheFirst/GameClickerDev/README.md

 How-to-play
 -----------------------------------------------------------------------------------------------------------------
+You need the following to execute the game: python 3.0 or higher
+libraries: pygame

+Unfortanely I coudn't create a .exe file for this game yet :( .

 This game is simple: just click in the bug in the middle of the screen until you kill it.
 Spend the money to improve damage and change your weapon!